Falling in love is pretty much the most exciting thing you can do.

 The problem is not so much how we fall in love but how we fall out of it.
-How, as much as we want to be nice to one another, at the end of almost all relationships we turn into selfish, non-conciliatory, monsters.
-We're our best selves at the beginning of our relationships and our worst toward the end.
+How, as much as we want to be nice to each other, at the end of almost all relationships we turn into selfish, non-conciliatory, monsters.
+We're our best selves at the beginning of our relationships and our worst towards the end.
 And that makes it harder to find love again in the future.
 It's not that there's a finite supply of love, but there's a limit to the amount of times most people are willing to be that vulnerable and get that hurt.

 Thinking about that got me worried, then that made me anxious so I called my therapist, Bojan Lapčević, in Serbia to ask for his breakup advice.

-"Separation is always traumatic," he told me, "and some trauma is always inevitable, but you have to learn to integrate that trauma.
-You have to see the constructive side of separation and, most importantly, see the future."
+"Separation is always traumatic," he told me, "and some trauma is always inevitable but you have to learn to integrate that trauma.
+You have to see the constructive side of separation and most importantly, see the future."

 From my own experience, integrating that trauma has normally resulted in non-decisions.
 If a strong, independent woman dumped me, then I'd run straight into the arms of someone weak, immature, and, now I think about it, with at least a drug or drink problem or both.